eafoc/Yeast_Transformation_OT/README.md

 # Yeast Tranformation Protocol
 Automated yeast transformation using lithium acetate for Opentrons 2.
-1) Opentron will add transformation mix into wells along with yeast
+1) Automated pipetting of transformation mixture and yeast cells
-2) User will move onto temperature module for heat shock
+2) User will move onto temperature module
-3) Opentron will transfer contents to sterile plate
+3) Opentrons will carry out heat shock and then transfer contents to sterile plate
 4) User will centrifuge plate and return to robot
-5) Opentron resuspends cells and adds calcium chloride
+5) Automated resuspend of cells and addition of calcium chlorides
 6) Plate is now ready for incubation and plating

 Download the folder from GitHub